 How to Buy Polkadot (DOT) in the UK

-With Crypto.com, it’s possible to buy Polkadot (DOT) at the real exchange rate without paying anything in fees.
-Just deposit GBP with a UK bank transfer, wait an hour or two, and then buy it with your GBP wallet balance.
-Piece of cake.
+With Coinbase Pro, it’s possible to buy Polkadot (DOT) at the real exchange rate without paying high trading fees (max 0.5%).
+Just deposit GBP with a UK bank transfer, wait an hour or two, and then you can buy any supported cryptocurrency on this exchange.

 #2.
 Kraken [Cryptocurrency Exchange]

-Kraken is a cryptocurrency exchange that’ll be a decade old next year.
+Kraken is a cryptocurrency exchange that’ll be a decade old soon.

 And over the last couple of years, it has continued to get better.
 They’ve added support for more cryptocurrencies, added support for GBP deposits, and much more.

 You’ll pay fees of up to 0.26% on Kraken.
 You’ll unlock slightly lower fees if you trade more frequently on Kraken, or if you’re a market maker.
-You can find out more in this help article about all this.
+You can find out more about all this in their help article.

 I wouldn’t have bothered mentioning Kraken a few years ago.
 But now?
 They’re an excellent choice for anyone that wants to cheaply buy a range of cryptocurrencies (like DOT) in the UK.